nismod/open-gira/docs/src/user-guide/workflow_power/analysis/power_analysis_aggregate_levels.md

  - f_value
  - GDP losses

-Both the mean and cumulative values for the above are calculated with the exception of the f_value which does not investigate the cumulative value as this would not make sense as a metric.
+Both the anually expected and cumulative values for the above are calculated with the exception of the f_value which does not investigate the cumulative value as this would not make sense as a metric.